 Status reports on the development projects were presented to the Board of Directors on a number of occasions during the year.
-The Board has evaluated the development projects and determined that two ongoing development projects, MOB-015, and BUPI, fulfill all capitalization criteria as of December 31st, 2018.
+The Board has evaluated the development projects and determined that two ongoing development projects, MOB-015, and BUPI, fulfill all capitalization criterias.
 This assessment is made according to the criteria defined in IFRS: